patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 ## Introduction to Securing a Web API with JWT

-Introduction paragraph here....
-(NOTE: mention having postman installed upfront).
+Introduction paragraph here...
 NOTE: have a "completed" version of this, available as well, ie "simple-API-complete", etc.

 Before we can begin learning about how to secure a Web API, we will need to create a simple Node.js server to handle our API requests.
 To speed this along, we have included a simple Web API in the Code Examples for this week (See the "simple-api" folder from the [Week 12 example code](https://github.com/sictweb/web422/tree/master/Code%20Examples/week12).
 Currently, the primary function of this Web API is to return a hard-coded, static list of vehicles from its data-service.js module, using the route "/api/vehicles".